leopph/sorcery/README.md

 - Build all of the necessary configurations for all dependencies using MSBuild

 After the above just build the solution file in the root directory.
-*Note: currently automatic building only works if MSVC/VS/MSBuild are installed in their default directories.
-If you've installed them elsewhere, you can change the location path in the setup script, or build the dependencies manually.*
+*Note: currently automatic building relies on the Visual Studio Installer being installed under its default directory.
+This can be changed using the variable declared at the top of the script.*
 ### Consumption
 To use LeopphEngine in your application:
 - Include **Leopph.hpp** from **LeopphEngine/include**